Topological phases of bosons with local parity coupling on a dimerized lattice: Acknowledgments

-{\textit{Acknowledgments—}} We thank Ankush Chaubey and Krushna Chandra Sahu for carefully reading the manuscript.
-A.P. acknowledges NISER Bhubaneswar for hospitality during a visit where the first results of this work were obtained.
-H.N. acknowledges support from the Department of Atomic Energy, Government of India, under Project No.~RTI4001.
-This research was supported in part by the International Centre for Theoretical Sciences (ICTS) through the discussion meeting *10th Indian Statistical Physics Community Meeting* (Code: ICTS/ISPCM2025/04), where the collaboration leading to this work was initiated.
+We thank Luca Barbiero, Adhip Agarwala and Diptiman Sen for useful comments on the manuscript.
+We also thank Ankush Chaubey and Krushna Chandra Sahu for carefully reading the manuscript.
+A.P. acknowledges support from the HQI initiative (www.hqi.fr) and from France2030 under the French National Research Agency award number ANR-22-PNCQ-0002.
+H.N. acknowledges support from the Department of Atomic Energy, Government of India, under Project No.~RTI4019.
+This research was also supported in part by the International Centre for Theoretical Sciences (ICTS) through the discussion meeting ``10th Indian Statistical Physics Community Meeting'' (Code: ICTS/ISPCM2025/04), where the collaboration leading to this work was initiated.